czechmatediary.com

 8. 2 Tbs. of vanilla sugar (or vanilla extract)

-9. 1-2 cups of cut up fruit of your choice (strawberries, raspberries, blueberries, currants, peaches)
+9. 1-2 cups of cut up fruit of your choice (strawberries, raspberries, blueberries, cherries, peaches)

 10. Well-greased baking pan (I used the 8×8-inch one)